Unmasked (Kiss album): Background

 After each member of Kiss had recorded eponymous solo albums, which were simultaneously released on September 18, 1978, the band reunited with the goal of further expanding its audience by incorporating elements of pop and the then massively popular disco genre into their hard rock sound.
 "We thought that it wasn’t enough to be just a rock ‘n’ roll band, which is a big mistake actually," Gene Simmons confessed in Behind the Mask.

-The resulting album was 1979's Dynasty, which earned platinum system in five countries, with the disco-influenced "I Was Made for Lovin' You" becoming a smash hit on the pop singles chart.
+The resulting album was 1979's Dynasty, which earned platinum certification in five countries, with the disco-influenced "I Was Made for Lovin' You" becoming a smash hit on the pop singles chart.
 Despite this, the loyal hard rock audience Kiss had spent half a decade building felt betrayed, and neither they nor the band's new found pop crowd turned up in large enough numbers to make the expensive "Return of Kiss" tour a success.
 To make matters worse, the popularity of disco had plummeted after July 12, 1979, otherwise known as "the day disco died", but hard rock was still unpopular, leaving the next album's musical style up in the air.

 Simmons and Paul Stanley wanted to go in a pop rock and power pop direction on the band's next album, but Ace Frehley hoped for a return to their hard rock roots.
-As a compromise, the album has a slick, contemporary sound with elements of new wave, but Frehley's three songs ("Talk to Me", "Two Sides of the Coin" and "Torpedo Girl") are heavier.
+As a compromise, the album has a slick, contemporary sound with elements of new wave, but Frehley's three songs ("Talk to Me", "Two Sides of the Coin" and the Vini Poncia co-written "Torpedo Girl") are heavier.
 Peter Criss, who the band considered firing, had no input in Unmasked's musical direction.
 Contrary to its name, the album is part of the band's "makeup era", with a true unmasking not coming until three years later on Lick It Up.